onflow/flow-go/consensus/hotstuff/README.md

 2. Construct a Source of Randomness as described in [Dfinity's Random Beacon](https://dfinity.org/pdf-viewer/library/dfinity-consensus.pdf).
 Therefore, consensus nodes include a `RandomBeaconSignature` (also BLS with curve BLS12-381, used in a threshold signature scheme) in their vote.

-When the primary collects the votes, it verifies content of `SigData` it can contain only a `StakingSignature` or a pair `StakingSignature` + `RandomBeaconSignature`.
+When the primary collects the votes, it verifies the content of `SigData`, which can contain only a `StakingSignature` or a pair `StakingSignature` + `RandomBeaconSignature`.
 A `StakingSignature` must be present in all votes.
 If either signature is invalid, the entire vote is discarded.
 From all valid votes, the `StakingSignatures` and the `RandomBeaconSignatures` are aggregated separately.